startupcommando/angular-local-json-generator/README.md

 * setDataModel - defines the data structure: the required fields and their data types
 * generateData - obvious

-After installing it, make sure to register it in the angular app.
+After installing it, make sure to inject it as a dependency in the angular app.
 ```javascript
 	var app = angular.module('myApp', ['angular-local-json-generator']);
 ```